-Lieutenant Governor Kehoe was appointed to this position on 18 June, 2018.
+Lieutenant Governor Mike Kehoe was appointed to this position on 18 June, 2018.

-Prior to serving as lieutenant governor, Senator Kehoe represented the Sixth Senatorial District covering seven, mid-Missouri counties: Cole, Gasconade, Maries, Miller, Moniteau, Morgan and Osage.
-First elected in 2010 and re-elected in 2014 Kehoe served as the Assistant Majority Floor Leader for two years and the Majority Floor leader for three years.
-In this leadership role, he served as Chairman of the Senate Rules, Joint Rules, Resolutions and Ethics Committee and Vice-Chairman of the Senate Gubernatorial Appointments Committee, and was also a member of the Administration and Agriculture Committees.
+Prior to serving as lieutenant governor, then Senator Kehoe represented the Sixth Senatorial District covering seven, mid-Missouri counties: Cole, Gasconade, Maries, Miller, Moniteau, Morgan and Osage.
+First elected in 2010 and re-elected in 2014, Kehoe served as the Assistant Majority Floor Leader for two years and the Majority Floor leader for three years.
+In this leadership role, he served as Chairman of the Senate Rules, Joint Rules, Resolutions and Ethics Committee, was Vice-Chairman of the Senate Gubernatorial Appointments Committee and was also a member of the Administration and Agriculture Committees.
 Senator Kehoe previously served as the chair of both the Commerce and Transportation committees, as well as a member of the Appropriations and Education committees.

-As senator, Kehoe has been honored by the Missouri Cattlemen’s Association, the Missouri Association of Electric Cooperatives, and most recently, as the 2016 Missouri Community College Association Distinguished Legislator Award recipient.
+Lieutenant Governor Kehoe has been honored by the Missouri Cattlemen’s Association, the Missouri Association of Electric Cooperatives, and many others for his legislative accomplishments; most recently, he received the Statesman of the Year Award for his work as Floor Leader.
 As a businessman, he has won numerous awards – including the Time Magazine Quality Dealer Award, Ford’s President Award, and induction into the Automotive Hall of Fame, just to name a few.
 Community service is part of the Kehoe tradition as well – serving as chairman of the Jefferson City Chamber of Commerce, two-time United Way Fund Drive Chairman, and he remains a strong supporter of numerous youth development activities from Boy Scouts to 4-H.

-Born in St. Louis, Lieutenant Governor Kehoe and his wife, Claudia, have called mid-Missouri home for more than 25 years and are the proud parents of four children.
-As a small businessman, he owned and operated Osage Industries until 1992, and Mike Kehoe Ford-Lincoln until 2011.
-He continues to dedicate his time to public service and his beef cattle production business located on the family farm in Phelps County.
+Born in St. Louis, Lieutenant Governor Kehoe and his wife, Claudia, have called mid-Missouri home for more than 30 years and are the proud parents of four children.
+Lieutenant Governor Kehoe remains a small businessman at heart, never forgetting the lessons learned at Osage industries and Mike Kehoe Ford-Lincoln.
+He continues to dedicate his time to public service as well as his beef cattle production business located on the family farm in Phelps County.